-The silver service was a gift from my mother-in-law.
-It was her service.
-She loved to entertain her friends for coffee, tea and dessert and play bridge all afternoon.
-It's Gorham sterling and the pattern is Strasbourg.
-Heritage.
+The silver and china were my mother-in-law's.
+She loved to entertain her friends for coffee, tea and dessert and play cards all afternoon.
+The cake is lovely enough to serve on a paper plate too :)

 Heritage Bundt Cake